BlaineDev/431-classes-2022/class11/README.md

 ## Announcements

-1. There is a Minute Paper after Class 11 due Wednesday at noon.
-Details to come.
+1. There is a Minute Paper after Class 11 due Wednesday at noon. **Details to come by class time**.
-2. The Lab 3 Answer Sketch and Grading Rubric will be posted by class time.
+2. The Lab 3 Answer Sketch and Grading Rubric will be posted **by class time**.
-3. Grades and feedback on Lab 2 should be posted by class time.
+3. Grades and feedback on Lab 2 should be posted **by class time**.
 4. Thanks to those of you who met the early deadline for the Project A proposal.
 You'll get feedback as soon as possible.
 5. All elements of the actual Quiz [will be available](https://github.com/THOMASELOVE/431-quizzes-2022/blob/main/quiz1) at 5 PM Thursday 2022-10-06, and Quiz 1 is due 2022-10-10 at 9 PM.
 6. The code for Slide 9 in Class 10 is now shown in the [slides for class 10](https://thomaselove.github.io/431-slides-2022/class10.html) and the [PDF for class 10](https://github.com/THOMASELOVE/431-classes-2022/blob/main/class10/431%20Class%2010.pdf).
 It's also shown below...